HLC Decision-Making Bodies and Processes

 Actions on affiliated institutions are taken by decision-making bodies comprised of institutional representatives and public members.
-Unless otherwise specified, the decision-making bodies are broadly representative of the colleges and universities accredited by the Commission, with attention to institutional type, control, size, and geographical distribution.
-All decision-making bodies abide by the Commission's conflict of interest policies.
+Unless otherwise specified, the decision-making bodies are broadly representative of the colleges and universities accredited by HLC, with attention to institutional type, control, size, and geographical distribution.
+All decision-making bodies abide by HLC's conflict of interest policies.

-Visit the Calendar of Events to see a list of meetings of the Commission's decision-making bodies.
+Visit the Calendar of Events to see a list of meetings of HLC's decision-making bodies.

-- The Board of Trustees is the governing body of the Commission.
-The Commission's member institutions elect Trustees in the spring to four-year terms that begin on September 1.
-The Board is made up of no fewer than fifteen and no more than twenty-one persons.
-One of every seven Trustees is a representative of the public, and the others are broadly representative of institutions that are members of the Commission.
+- Board of Trustees: The Board of Trustees is HLC's governing body.
+HLC's member institutions elect Trustees in the spring to four-year terms that begin on September 1.
+The Board is made up of no fewer than 15 and no more than 21 persons.
+One of every seven Trustees is a representative of the public, and the others are broadly representative of institutions that are members of HLC.

-- The Institutional Actions Council (IAC).
-The Board of Trustees appoints and authorizes members of the Institutional Actions Council (IAC) to conduct reviews and take actions on the majority of accreditation recommendations.
+- Institutional Actions Council (IAC): The Board of Trustees appoints and authorizes members of IAC to conduct reviews and take actions on the majority of accreditation recommendations.
 IAC has at least 40 members representing academe and the public.
-IAC members who represent institutions shall be broadly representative of institutions accredited by the Commission, with attention to institutional type, control, size, and geographical distribution, and shall be current members of the Peer Review Corps.
+IAC members who represent institutions shall be broadly representative of institutions accredited by HLC, with attention to institutional type, control, size, and geographical distribution, and shall be current members of the Peer Corps.
 The IAC shall include a sufficient number of public members to allow for one public member to be appointed to each committee.

-- The Appeals Body is selected by the Board of Trustees to be available to serve on Appeals Panels.
-An institution may appeal an adverse action of the Board of Trustees, prior to the action becoming final, by filing a written request to appeal following the appeals procedures of the Commission.
-Adverse actions are defined as those that (1) withdraw or deny accreditation, except in denial of accreditation where the Board denies an early application for accreditation and continues candidate for accreditation status or extends it to a fifth year, (2) withdraw or deny candidacy, or (3) moves the institution from accredited to candidate status.
+- Appeals Body: The Appeals Body is selected by the Board of Trustees to be available to serve on Appeals Panels.
+An institution may appeal an adverse action of the Board of Trustees, prior to the action becoming final, by filing a written request to appeal following HLC's appeals procedures.
+Adverse actions are defined as those that (1) withdraw or deny accreditation, except in denial of accreditation where the Board denies an early application for accreditation and continues candidate for accreditation status or extends it to a fifth year, (2) withdraw or deny candidacy, or (3) move the institution from accredited to candidate status.
 Biographical information about the Appeals Body members is available upon request.